Weed, whiskey, Tesla and a flamethrower: Elon Musk meets Joe Rogan

 Smoking weed: 'It's like a cup of coffee in reverse'

 Musk raised eyebrows on social media after accepting what Rogan said was a joint of marijuana and tobacco and taking a puff.
-"I mean it's legal, right?" he asked.
+"I mean, it's legal, right?" he asked.

 Marijuana is legal in California, where the interview took place, but Musk's phone later started buzzing.
 "I'm getting text messages from friends saying, 'What the hell are you doing smoking weed?'" he said.